Kierstin lives in a 1200 square foot home with two kids, a cat and a stinky golden doodle.

 For you, that might be a nice little dog bed and blanket that you can just run through the wash on weekends.
 For me, it's the couch because my dog eats every bed I buy her, and since I have upholstered couches that soak in odors she stinks them up.
 Ideally, the best way to get rid of trapped pet odors in your furniture is to have all genuine-leather furniture.

 But for those of us not able to drop five grand on a new living room setup, an upholstery cleaner will have to do.
-I use to clean my couch, love seat and upholstered glider once every season.
-To get the most out of it I: this one
+I use this one to clean my couch, love seat and upholstered glider once every season.
+To get the most out of it I:

 - Fill the cleaning tank with hot, not cold water